rfbaylon/Philosophy-Notes/-Misc/Epistemology/Philosophy of Science.md

 #WIP - I need to define and categorize what the names of the ideaologies that each author falls under are

 ## Bacon
-[[Bacon]]'s goal has always been to find the necessary and suffecient confitions
+Bacon's goal has always been to find the necessary and suffecient confitions

 1. After this, he will gather data from a posteriori experience about all things sharing a common trait.
 2. Find the common trait between them that can explain the property in each thing